 Sales & Marketing Manager

 Luca has a bachelor degree in computer science from Leeds University, a Master degree in Business engineering from Tor Vergata university and a Doctorate from Tor Vergata in the field of knowledge management.
 He started working in the computer science field for several Italian companies reaching the CIO status, meanwhile he was appointed in several positions at Tor Vergata university and Malta university teaching on subjects such as information systems, human resource management, economics for engineers in various masters and undergraduate courses.
 He has also held different research positions on several themes concerning e-learning technologies and energy.
-His interest for energy matters and themes grew higher becoming the main research and work interest, in particular in the field of building integration systems and renewable energy.
-Due to this shift Luca started to work with Dyesol, first managing the research projects and sales in Italy and lately becoming the sales and marketing manager.
+His interest for energy matters and themes grew higher becoming his main research and work interest, in particular in the field of building integration systems and renewable energy.
 He is author of several articles and books.

 Yanek Hebting, PhD